 What is the attendance policy?

 Colorado Preparatory Academy works with families toward a positive attendance record to meet their required number of 180 instructional days.

 Can our family take a vacation during the school year?

 The school calendar includes school "holidays" or vacation time.
 Whenever possible, family vacations should align with school vacation days.
 Parents are encouraged to contact their teacher if they plan a vacation that does not coordinate with the school calendar.

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
 Students in grades K–2 spend about 30 to 40 percent of their time on the computer, while students in grades 3–5 spend about 50 to 60 percent of their time online.
 We expect that students will spend about 50 to 70 percent of their school day online in grades 6–8, and 80+ percent in grades 9–12.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful teaching tool. that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education.
 Rather, they help facilitate one.
 That's why we use a unique multimedia approach that also includes traditional books, workbooks, and instructional materials.*

 How do students interact socially?

 Students spend time with classmates online, in our blended learning centers, and through school outings, field trips, and other activities.
-In addition to school-based clubs, Stride K12 online national clubs help connect students with like interests and passions.
+In addition to school-based clubs, K12 online national clubs help connect students with like interests and passions.